 Known as a household name in both circles, it is still primarily meant to be used in live settings, as its name suggests.

 A favorite feature of this software is its elastic beat gridding, which automatically creates a beat grid of your track.

-This tool is particularly useful when working with older analog songs that recorded with real instruments.
+This tool is particularly useful when working with older analog songs that were recorded with real instruments.
 Since these tracks were performed by real humans, the tempo naturally fluctuates, which is a problem when beat matching with today’s computer music.

 With Ableton Live though, this problem is now a thing of the past.
 To see it in action, check out this video: